 - DA-IICT [12]: This system employed a fusion of two GMM classifiers.
 The first used MFCC features.
-The second used cochlear filter cepstral coefficients and change in instantaneous frequency (CFCC-IF) features. - STC [17]: This system used three different sets of ivectors based on MFCCs, Mel-Frequency Principal Coefficients and Cosine Phase Principal Coefficients.
-Classification was performed on stacked i-vectors and a Support Vector Machine (SVM) classifier with a linear kernel. - NTU [18]: This system used multiple, diverse and fused magnitude and phase (M&P) features including two types of magnitude-based features (log-magnitude spectrum and residual log-magnitude spectrum) and five types of phase-based features (group delay, modified group delay, instantaneous frequency derivative, baseband phase difference, and pitch synchronous phase).
+The second used cochlear filter cepstral coefficients and change in instantaneous frequency (CFCC-IF) features. - STC [16]: This system used three different sets of i-vectors based on MFCCs, Mel-Frequency Principal Coefficients and Cosine Phase Principal Coefficients.
+Classification was performed on stacked i-vectors and a Support Vector Machine (SVM) classifier with a linear kernel. - NTU [17]: This system used multiple, diverse and fused features including two types of magnitude-based features (log-magnitude spectrum and residual log-magnitude spectrum) and five types of phase-based features (group delay, modified group delay, instantaneous frequency derivative, baseband phase difference, and pitch synchronous phase).
 A Multi-Layer Perceptron (MLP) with long context (500 ms) was trained for each feature type.
 The final score is the average of the 5 MLP scores.